€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Estimated amount of future pension payments

-(*) Retirement benefit obligations are also described in the Notes to the consolidated financial statements on pages 335 to 337.
+(*) Retirement benefit obligations are also described in the Notes to the consolidated financial statements beginning on page 368.

 Employment contract, specific pension plans, severance pay and non-competition clause